27

 qpdf --empty --pages input.pdf 5-7,12 -- output.pdf

-Delete first page from input file consisting of 16 pages qpdf infile.pdf out.pdf --pages infile.pdf 2-17 --
+From a file with 17 pages,**delete**first (Delete first page from file consisting 16 pages) qpdf infile.pdf out.pdf --pages infile.pdf 2-17 --

 or